 Although it was originally developed as a resource for children, Godly Play is now being used with a wide range of age groups in a diversity of settings…. churches, schools, people with mental health problems, hospitals, care homes for the elderly and adult small groups.

-Tuesday 13th – Thursday 15th November 2018.
-The course will start at 8.45 am Tuesday, with registration and welcome.
+Each course will start at 8.45 am Tuesday, with registration and welcome.
 The course concludes at 5.15pm on Thursday.

 A non refundable deposit of £75.00 secures your place.
 The balance of fees should be paid on arrival.